SU-SWS/decanter-web/content/_pages/use-decanter-as-a-designer.md

 ---
 https://github.com/SU-SWS/decanter/issues/574

-_Note: Unfortunately, we currently do not have an enterprise-wide solution through Figma, which does mean that the Decanter Design System is not yet currently available for design adoption on campus._
+_Note: Unfortunately, we currently do not have an enterprise-wide solution through Figma, which means that the Decanter Design System is not yet currently available for design adoption.
+But your individual designers and teams can still adopt Figma as design software and make a copy of Decanter for your use.
+Learn more about how to adopt Figma below._

 ## Learn about Decanter Design System